 Then I needed to get that fancy new app into the app store... and boy was I in for a treat.

-Now it's not that complicated - plenty of people have done it and there are plenty of instructions scattered about on the web for how to do it but, at least for me, it was incredibly intimidating and very confusing.
+Now it's not that complicated - plenty of people have done it, and there are plenty of instructions scattered about on the web for how to do it but, at least for me, it was incredibly intimidating and very confusing.
 Were these instructions up to date?
 Where do I find that menu?
-Etc.
+How do I convert these native iOS instructions to React Native?
+Oh, and Android too.

-Then came figuring out how to manage it (and learning the hard way which files are critical to save 🙄).
+Then came figuring out how to manage it (and learning the hard way which critical files to save 🙄).

-Anyways, about 2 weeks later I had things figured out well enough and the app was live-ish (it was still buggy)...
+Anyways, about two weeks later I had things figured out well enough, and the app was live-ish (it was still buggy)...

 That paints a bit of a negative picture.
-It's really not too difficult - but it can be a time consuming and intimidating process, especially when you've never done it before.
+In reality, it's not too difficult - but it can be a time consuming and intimidating process, especially when you've never done it before.

-And that's what I want to help you with in this course - how to get your app into the app store in a matter of hours rather than a matter of weeks.
+And that's what I want to help you with - how to get your app into the app store in a matter of hours rather than a matter of weeks.

-My name is Spencer and I've been using React Native since it was first open sourced by Facebook.
-I've put together dozens of React Native tutorials (read/watched by over 100,000 per month), multiple courses (2,100+ students), and (most importantly) put React Native apps in both the Apple app store and the Google play store.
+My name is Spencer, and I've been using React Native since it was first open sourced by Facebook.
+I've put together dozens of React Native tutorials (read/watched by over 100,000 per month), multiple courses (3,200+ students), and (most importantly) put React Native apps in both the Apple app store and the Google play store.

 Curious what goes into sending an app to production?
-Or are you curious if your questions will be covered in the course?
+Or are you wondering if your questions will be covered in the course?
 Here's what you'll learn...

 Adding Offline Support